cobbler/terraform-provider-cobbler/docs/index.md

 ---
-layout: "cobbler"
+layout: ""
 page_title: "Provider: Cobbler"
-sidebar_current: "docs-cobbler-index"
 description: |-
-  The Cobbler provider is used to interact with a locally installed, Cobbler service.
+  The Cobbler provider provides resources to interact with the Cobbler API.
 ---

 # Cobbler Provider